vinhd15/vinhd15/README.md

 - 👋 Hi, I’m @vinhd15
 - 👀 I’m interested in ...
-Java and C Programming.
+General Software Development.
 - 🌱 I’m currently learning ...
-Software Engineering at GWU
+Information Systems and Technology Managment at GWU
 - 💞️ I’m looking to collaborate on ...
 Side projects
 - 📫 How to reach me ... @vinhd15#7826 on discord, vinay.misra.15@gmail.com
 <!---